-In Experiment 1, we investigate how people can learn a compositional visual concept from just a few examples and then categorize novel examples.
-The visual concepts are designed to instantiate a variety of different qualitative ways parts can combine, including parts with fixed attachment either with (Fig. 4A) or without rotation of the whole figure (Fig. 4C), as well as concepts with a defining part (Fig. 4B) or defining multi-part motif (Fig. 4D) with otherwise variable structure.
+In Experiment 1, we investigate how people can learn compositional visual concepts from just a few examples and then categorize novel examples.
+The visual concepts instantiate different qualitative ways parts can combine, including parts with fixed attachment either with (Fig. 4A) or without rotation of the whole figure (Fig. 4C), as well as concepts with a defining part (Fig. 4B) or defining multi-part motif (Fig. 4D) with otherwise variable structure.
 The Bayesian program induction is able to best match human categorization judgments in comparison to alternative models, demonstrating how a single computational approach can account for a variety of part-based compositional generalization.

 We observe that, even with a very limited number of examples, participants consistently made meaningful generalizations guided by a set of strong assumptions about visual concepts, such as the preference for rotation and attachment invariance.
 To better understand the types of inductive biases at work, we follow up with an experiment focusing on generating new examples.
 Participants are asked to generate novel examples of a class of alien figures, after studying a few examples from that class.
-Our aim is to use generation as a powerful additional window (Ward, 1994; Lake et al., 2015) into what participants considered as representative for each learned category.
+Our aim is to use generation as a powerful additional window (Lake et al., 2015; Ward, 1994) into what participants considered as representative for each learned category.
 Moreover, a complete computational model of concept learning must account for behaviors, like generation, that go beyond classification tasks (Markman & Ross, 2003).